 Another interesting addition is Redwood Creek Challenge Trail, which becomes Villains Grove.
 This is a wondrous and ethereal world of Disney villains, completely transformed with lighting, projections, sounds, and special effects, creating a haunting, dreamlike (or does that make it nightmare-like?) environment.

 As the DescenDANCE begins, a spell is cast, summoning the greatest dance crew from the Isle of the Lost to throw down and lead everyone in moves set to songs from the “Descendants” movies.
 After that, the Backlot DJ continues to spin tunes and invites everyone to step onto the dance floor into the night.

 As usual, there are treat trails throughout Disney California Adventure, where guests may enjoy trick-or-treating.
 The main DCA treat trails feature iconic characters including Mad Hatter and Oogie Boogie.
 Additional treat trails offer oversized cauldrons full of treats.

 And of course, there will be character meet & greets with Disney characters, including villains.
 Expect to encounter some rare characters and seldom-seen costumes for fan favorites, such as Goofy or Donald Duck from Kingdom Hearts, Disney Afternoon favorites, and Mickey & Minnie in exclusive Halloween outfits.

 A lot of people don’t seem to understand how these special event ticket parties work, so to be crystal clear: a regular park ticket will not grant you admission to Oogie Boogie Bash – A Disney Halloween Party.

 You must purchase the special event tickets to stay in Disney California Adventure once Oogie Boogie Bash begins.
 Yes, this means potentially buying two tickets for the same day if you want to stay from park opening until closing.

-This is a big reason why the Halloween Party is so popular with locals in Los Angeles and Orange County who are not Annual Passholders–it’s a less expensive way to see the Halloween offerings with lower crowds and at a cheaper price.
-Even though it’s not the whole day, it’s a good value if you’re a local who is not an Annual Passholder.
+This is a big reason why the Halloween Party is so popular with locals in Los Angeles and Orange County–it’s a less expensive way to see the Halloween offerings with lower crowds and at a cheaper price.
+Even though it’s not the whole day, it’s a good value if you’re a local who doesn’t want a full day at DCA.